HSF/hsf.github.io/what_are_activities.md

 # Activity Areas and Interest Groups

-HSF Activity Areas and Interest Groups are led by enthisiasts and advocates for a particular area of work or of technology interest and provide a focal point for organising dicussions in the HEP community.
+HSF Activity Areas and Interest Groups are led by enthusiasts and advocates for a particular area of work or of technology interest and provide a focal point for organising dicussions in the HEP community.
 They can also cover engagement with